videodromm/videodromm-browser/README.md

 Open tab to http://localhost:8080

-Shader is sent to all websocket clients when edited
+Shader text is sent to all websocket clients when edited